pudly/schmopera-hugo/content/articles/les-delices-streams-opera-pastiche-the-white-cat.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1652102476/media/2022/05/WhiteCat_5_bel2hn.png){{% /md %}}

-<figcaption> in The White Cat, Les Délices, 2022.
+<figcaption>Tenor Jason McStoots and soprano Elena Mullins in in The White Cat, Les Délices, 2022.
 Photo: Erica Brenner.</figcaption>
 </figure>

 Let me assure you gentle readers, that the production still succeeds and we are grateful for what amusement the puppets manage to bring.
 Their handlers, including soprano, Elena Mullins who is tasked with singing the cat in addition to moving it about the stage, give them a boost.
 They evoke a subtle sense of character with and without their own cat masks.